mahutt/ViniMap/README.md

 You're done!

-By following these instructions, you should be able to set up and run the ViniMap app on both MacOS and Windows via the Emulators!
+By following these instructions, you should be able to set up and run the ViniMap app on both MacOS and Windows via the Emulators.